 KEY STAGE 4

-The curriculum will offer some choice in Years 10 and 11, based on our option block structure, but care will be taken to ensure that individual programmes are sufficiently broad and balanced.
+The curriculum will offer some choice in Years 10 and 11based on our option block structure.
+Care is taken to ensure that individual programmes are sufficiently broad and balanced.

 Careers education and guidance is very important in promoting the personal and social development of pupils as they prepare for the transition to adult life in modern Britain.
 The curriculum will make provision for careers education and guidance for all pupils aged 14-16, and will include Work Experience.